skyreep/augmented-education/README.md

 ## Usage
 Want to contribute?
 Great!

-To enhance the theme, follow these steps:
+To enhance the application, follow these steps:
 <ul>
   <li>Fork the repo</li>
   <li>Create a new branch (git checkout -b improve-feature)</li>